ihart-mhc/ihart-mhc.github.io/software/index.md

 # How to use iHart

+## Useful links
 [Known issues](/software/issues)

-[All existing server versions](https://github.com/ihart-mhc/ihart/releases) -- the latest release is the one with the highest number.
+[All existing server versions](https://github.com/ihart-mhc/ihart/releases) \-- the latest release is the one with the highest number.

 Recently generated Python documentation (for the server source code):